Buying life insurance

-Over-50s policies are designed to pay a lump sum of money into your estate when you die.
-They’re intended for anyone aged 50–85 who doesn’t already have a life insurance policy.
-The payout isn’t affected if you’re in poor health when you take out the policy, so they may be suitable for people with existing medical conditions.
+Over-50s plans are designed to pay a lump sum of money into your estate when you die.
+They’re mainly intended for anyone aged 50–85 who doesn’t already have a life insurance policy.

 Putting a policy 'in trust'

 When you die, there may be inheritance tax to pay on your estate.
 Your estate is everything you own at the time of death, minus anything you owe.
-Normally, everything you own would include any payout from a life insurance policy, but you can arrange to have most life policies written ‘in trust’.
-This means that instead of the payout going to you and forming part of your estate, it goes directly to whoever you nominate - for example, your partner or children.
+Normally, everything you own would include any payout from a life insurance policy, but you can arrange to have most life policies written in trust.
+This means that instead of the payout forming part of your estate, it goes directly to whoever you nominate – for example, your partner or children.

 Whether or not you can get life cover, and on what terms, will depend on the type of cancer you have and the stage it is at.
 The insurer will want a medical report and may ask you to have a medical examination.